 Art only has a future if people are wholeheartedly engaging with it.
 Allowing unnecessary censorship contributes to the mediocrity of experience, instead of encouraging the originality of ideas and the unique exploration of self identity.

 As users, we request that you to reevaluate your Community Guidelines/Standards in order to stop the unfair censorship of artists' work:

 The appeal process should include individual posts, images and videos that have been removed.
 Provide users with a written explanation and cite which post and guideline has been violated.

 Many artists have had content removed without evidence of violation, yet celebrity nudity, objectification of women, rape, drug use, racism, gun violence and hateful content has been allowed to remain.
 Provide resources and staff to review content as well as additional training.

 Create a distinction between pornographic images and fine art photography that contains nudity.
-For instance, fine art nude photographs are not obscene, and are have had social value throughout history.
+For instance, fine art nude photographs are not obscene, and have had social value throughout history.
 They may reference other classical works and depict the human form in a way that is interesting and beautiful.

 Provide a point of contact for users to communicate with and ask questions or express concerns regarding censorship.

 Cease in labeling women's nipples or pubic hair as "dangerous" or "obscene".
-This and adds to the violence against and degradation of women.
+This adds to the violence against and degradation of women.